 Most people have been in crowded bars, noticed interesting content on a certain TV and asked the staff to turn up the volume.
 Another common scenario happens when people go to work out at a gym and use a special headset or app to listen to the content on a particular TV from a wall of options.

 Tunity is a company that uses machine learning to simplify those processes.
 It allows people to aim their phones at muted TVs, then get the content beamed to the devices.
 Neural networks determine the TV’s location and synchronize the broadcast for the user’s device.
-Machine learning also comes into the equation by predicting the content a person is most likely to watch based on their past activity, location or the preferences of fellow viewers in their vicinity.
+Machine learning also comes into the equation by predicting the content someone is likely to watch based on their past activity, location or the preferences of fellow viewers in their vicinity.

 5. Increasing and Forecasting Event Demand